Bibliography, Research Methods, and Writing Skills

 Bibliography and presentation

-Students will compile a bibliography of between 20 and 25 primary and secondary works related to a single topic in English Studies, Modern Literature, or Victorian Studies.
-Students may choose their own topic with the exception of those for which an extensive bibliography is already provided in the course handbook.
+You will compile a bibliography of between 20 and 25 primary and secondary works related to a single topic in English Studies, Modern Literature, or Victorian Studies.
 It is not necessary to consult the works listed in the bibliography for this task; what is being tested is the ability to use research tools effectively and identify appropriate sources for a research project.
-Students will give an oral presentation of no more than five minutes, explaining how and why they constructed the bibliography as they did, attending to the process of discovering as well as selecting relevant material.
+You will give an oral presentation of no more than five minutes, explaining how and why you constructed the bibliography as you did, attending to the process of discovering as well as selecting relevant material.
 Which sources were used and why?
 What makes some sources better than others?
 How do you establish the relevance and significance of the items selected in relation to the proposed project?
-Students may use PowerPoint when delivering the presentation if they wish but this is not a requirement.
-Students must supply a copy of their bibliography to each member of the seminar.
-Students will receive informal feedback on their presentations during the presentation session and will receive a marked-up copy of the bibliography within seven working days.
+You may use PowerPoint when delivering the presentation if you wish but this is not a requirement.
+You must supply a copy of your bibliography to each member of the seminar.
+You will receive informal feedback on your presentations during the presentation session and will receive a marked-up copy of the bibliography within seven working days.
 Credit will be given for the use of appropriate conventions in terms of the presentation of the bibliography, the range and relevance of items in the bibliography, and the clarity and insight of the commentary on the bibliography offered in the oral presentation.

 The critical review is an assessment of three or four texts (these might include a monograph, a biography, a scholarly edition, a chapter from an essay collection, a journal article, or an electronic resource).
 The texts may or may not be texts included in the bibliography exercise.
 The review should take the form of a critical evaluation (that is, an account of their strengths and weaknesses and not a mere summary of contents).